 If you are not in Poland and wish to open a bank account, Bank Millennium provides remote account opening.
 You will need to fill forms online and then visit a courier with your documents.
 Also, carry your bank card.
 The courier will confirm your identification card and then complete the other paperwork that is required.

-It is possible to open bank account online in Poland using a virtual bank account with banks such as the following.
-These banks don’t offer a Polish IBAN, but you can use them all the same.
+It is possible to open bank account online in Poland using virtual banks.
+Luckily, Revolut and mBank offer a Polish IBAN.
+They include:

 It is good to research about the bank branches the requirements needed.
 Proof of address is needed when opening an account as a non-resident.
 Some banks offer international accounts non-residents for specific uses and limitations.